kempisabelmaddie/hackmenu/README.md

    To get your table, tell your number of attendees - **_Speak, "[number of people]."_**

     e.g. "4 people."
-    Your assigned table for 4 people will be highlighted to direct your way.
+    You are assigned a table for 4 people will be highlighted to direct your way.

    ## To navigate between pages
-   There are **5** pages in total: HOME Page, SEATING Page, MENU Page, CART ppage and PAYMENT page.
+   There are **5** pages in total: HOME Page, SEATING Page, MENU Page, HELP page and PAYMENT page.

    To switch between pages - **_Speak, "[pagename] page."_**